H8X24A1/H8X24A1.github.io/setup/resource-setup/door-connect-for-microsoft-teams-setup.md

 ### Configure Access Settings
 Configure access rights for the KENTIX Door Locks here.

-- [+]Setup an PIN for employees they need to open the door.
+- [x] Setup an PIN for employees they need to open the door.
-- [+]Add the KENTIX Door Lock URL
+- [x] Add the KENTIX Door Lock URL
-- [+]Add the TOKEN you get out from the KENTIX System for this specific Door Lock.
+- [x] Add the TOKEN you get out from the KENTIX System for this specific Door Lock.